avinetworks/avi-helm-charts/docs/faq.md

 The Shared VSes aren't deleted if all the FQDNs mapped to it are removed from kubernetes.
 However, if the user wants AKO to delete ununsed shared VSes - a pod restart is required that would evaluate the VS and delete it appropriately.

+#### How are VSes sharded?

+If you create an ingress with an insecure host/path combination then AKO creates a corresponding Avi Pool object and patches the pool on one of the existing shard virtual services.
+The shard VS has a datascript associated with it that reads the host/path of the incoming request and appropriately selects a pool by matching it with the priority label specified for each pool member (corresponding to a host/path combination).

+For secure ingresses, a SNI virtual service is created which although is a dedicated virtualservice, does not have any IP addresses associated with it.
+The SNI virtual service is a child to a parent virtual service and is created based on the secret object specified in the ingress file against the host/path that is meant to be accessed securely.

+#### How do I decide the Shard VS size?

+In the current AKO model, the Shard VS size is an enum.
+It allows 3 pre-fixed set of values viz. `LARGE`, `MEDIUM` and `SMALL`.
+They respectively correspond to 8, 4 and 1 virtual service.
+The decision of selecting one of these sizes for Shard VS is driven by the size of the kubernetes cluster's ingress requirements.
+Typically, it's advised to always go with the highest possible Shard VS number that is - `LARGE` to account for future expansion.

+#### Can I change the Shard VS number?

+In order to Shard to virtual services, AKO uses a sharding mechanism that is driven either by the `namespace` on which the ingress object is created or the `hostname` of each individual rule within an ingress object.
+The latter is marked as default because it ensures that a unique hostname is always sharded consistently to the same virtual service.

+Since the sharding logics are determined by the number of Shard virtualservices, changing the Shard VS number has the potential hazard of messing up an existing cluster's already synced objects.
+Hence it's recommended that the Shard VS numbers are not changed once fixed.

 #### How do I alter the Shard VS number?